jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 We are interested in the counterfactual mean outcome $mean(P) [tilde(Y)_t]$, where $(tilde(Y)_t)_(t >= 0)$ is the counterfactual outcome process of $Y := N^y$ under the intervention that sets treatment to $1$ at all visitation times.
+This process is assumed to satisfy the definition of counterfactual outcome processes of @ryalenPotentialOutcomes with their Example 4.
 Note the different exchangeability condition compared to @ryalenPotentialOutcomes, as @ryalenPotentialOutcomes expresses exchangeability through the counting process $bb(1) {tau^A <= dot}$.
 //this appears to me to be a weaker condition (?).